delvtech/hyperdrive-infra/README.md

 - ethereum: Runs an Ethereum node.
 - migrations: Migrates the Hyperdrive contracts onto the Ethereum node.
 - artifacts: A file server that serves up artifacts about the Hyperdrive deployment.
-- hyperdrive-monorepo: A full monorepo with a trading UI and supporting packages
+- frontend: A full monorepo with a trading UI and supporting packages

 ## Setup